masaru113/mastex/README.md

 - **tex**: Root directory for documents created with LaTeX.
     - **finance**: Notes on financial engineering.
         - **[Arbitrage and Gauge Theory](https://github.com/masaru113/mastex/blob/main/tex/finance/GaugeTheoryInForex/main.pdf)**: Notes examining the relationship between arbitrage in the foreign exchange market and gauge theory.
+        - **[Construction Strategy of a Hedging Portfolio Using a Replicating Portfolio](https://github.com/masaru113/mastex/blob/main/tex/finance/ReplicatingPortfolio/main.pdf)**: Outlines a strategy for constructing a hedging portfolio using a replicating portfolio.
     - **math**: Notes on mathematics.
         - **category**: Foundational notes on category theory.
             - **[A First Step into Category Theory](https://github.com/masaru113/mastex/blob/main/tex/math/cat/category_first_step/main.pdf)**: Definition of categories and specific examples.